 You’re sending out invoices, and you’ve set up online payments.
-You’re all set to take payments with Wave – but what about the bookkeeping?
+You’re all set to take payments with Wave, but what about the bookkeeping?
 Wave Payments' auto-reconciliation makes tracking invoice payments, well, automatic!

-Every time you’re paid through Wave, you’ll see three transactions.
+Every time you’re paid through Wave, you’ll see three transactions:

-- Once the bank-imported transaction is pulled in, Wave will automatically create a transfer between your Wave Payments account and your bank account.
-That transaction represents the movement of funds from the holding account to your bank account.
+- Once the bank-imported transaction is pulled in, Wave will automatically create the other half of the transfer transaction, and categorise it as a transfer to your bank account.

 You don’t have to do anything else – your bookkeeping is taken care of for you!